-Through these activities R.O.C.K. strives to teach kids to be productive by engaging in positive experiences; to connect by building positive relationships with adults and peers; and to navigate life by participating in responsible and meaningful activities.
+Through these activities, R.O.C.K. strives to teach kids to be productive by engaging in positive experiences, to connect by building positive relationships with adults and peers, and to navigate life by participating in responsible and meaningful activities.

 While San Francisco has changed dramatically in the last 20 years thanks in part to an influx of money from Silicon Valley, Visitacion Valley lags behind in terms of income and access to resources.
 Many of the kids that participate in R.O.C.K.’s activities live with their families in public housing developments in the neighborhood.
 One of those complexes is among the most violent in the city.

-The lack of access to the best academic, cultural and social resources is reflected in the large number of children in the area that test below average on national standard tests.
+The lack of access to the best academic, cultural and social resources is reflected in the large number of children in the area that test below average on national standardized tests.
 More than three quarters of sixth- through eighth-grade students scored below the proficiency level in math, and over 60 percent of second-through eighth-grade students scored below the proficiency level in English/Language Arts.